Neptune Blog

 The updated .yml file created for our use case is available in the repository and it looks like this:

 This will make the GitHub action with the name “Tests” run the commands below on a push using the “master” branch.
-The workflow will be run on an Ubuntu machine and the first two steps, which are common in most projects, are related to check-out repository and setup of python.
-After that, it installs requirements and package talib (used for technical indicators) that require special installation.
+The workflow will be run on an Ubuntu machine and the first two steps, which are common in most projects, are related to the check-out repository and setup of Python.
+After that, it installs requirements and talib package (used for technical indicators), that requires special installation.
 Lastly, it runs our test.

-If action completes all steps successfully, there will be a green sign under the Action tab:
+If the action completes all steps successfully, there will be a green sign under the Action tab:

 MLOps pipeline for time series prediction: deployment and continuous delivery